Interested in working in Israel? Here are some tips that will help you navigate your workplace in Israel.

 Understand that, as an international, you bring special traits to the team; it’s an advantage to have a different outlook and workplace customs.
 Be humble, but know your value and be outspoken.
 Emphasize your own approach and ideas.

-11. Work because you enjoy it, not because you need to.
+11. Work because you enjoy it, not because you need it.

 Work hours in Israel are more flexible; don’t be surprised by the late hours.
 On the positive side, Israeli employers are much more willing to let you get something done during the workday if it’s important and/or urgent (e.g. a doctor’s appointment).